Bryan Molloy: Career

-He moved to the US in 1963, working on research at three universities for three years, including Imperial College London.
-He researched the neurotransmitter acetylcholine, and its effect on the heart.
+He moved to the US in 1963, working on research at three universities for three years, including Imperial College London and Columbia University (with Gilbert Stork, organic chemistry).
+In his professional career, he researched the neurotransmitter acetylcholine, and its effect on the heart.

 Prozac

 He worked with David T. Wong and Klaus Schmiegel.
 Tricyclic antidepressants had been introduced in the 1950s, and further antidepressants included monoamine oxidase inhibitors (MAOIs); these had side-effects.
 In 1971, Wong and Molloy went to a lecture in Indianapolis given by Solomon H. Snyder, a neuroscientist at Johns Hopkins University.
 This gave them a method to test new compounds similar to antihistamines found by Molloy, one being fluoxetine.

-Fluoxetine hydrochloride (3-aryloxy-3-phenylpropylamine, an aryloxyphenylpropylamine), the first of the selective serotonin reuptake inhibitors (SSRIs), was discovered in 1972, and made public in 1974; work had begun with Robert Rathbun in 1970.
+Fluoxetine hydrochloride (3-aryloxy-3-phenylpropylamine, an aryloxyphenylpropylamine), the first of the selective serotonin reuptake inhibitors (SSRIs), was inventor in 1972, and made public in 1974; work had begun with Robert Rathbun in 1970.
 Other well-known SSRIs would be sertraline (Zoloft) from Pfizer, and paroxetine (Paxil or Seroxat) from GSK.
 Fluoxetine is on the WHO Model List of Essential Medicines.

 He later worked on cardiovascular disease and cardiac arrhythmia, and phenethylamines as antidepressants.
 He retired in 2001.